pkingstonxyz/LiterallyAnythingJam2/README.md

  - [ ] Art & Animation for each of the tile types
  - [ ] Animatino on tile merge
  - [ ] Trainer "gloves" (mouse cursor) as prize for beating the game
+ - [ ] Add kroshik and shlissik as a more difficult enemy
+ - [ ] Add Tsuki growing up and getting faster/better

 ## Timeline